 On the other hand, the customer’s desire for authenticity often limits the narrative possibilities and thereby diminished the chances of capturing and enthralling the viewer.
 The storytelling toolbox is a much more resourceful device, than overcoming hurdles is.
 The fact that tension only results from contradictions and opposites, is a big no-go for many image and product films.
 The filmmaker then is only left to choose between losing the client or loosing his audience.

 Films have to trigger something.
 Mediocrity won’t do that.
-Authenticity in a film has to – due to the compulsory choice of narrative perspective and camera angle – be understood in compliance with its media.
+A film has to – due to the compulsory choice of narrative perspective and camera angle – be understood in compliance with its media.

-Authenticity is thereby always inevitably subjective.
 An authentic film primarily lies in the eye of the beholder.
 The viewer’s point of view, at the end of the day, is the only deciding factor in a film’s success.
-Demonstrating your own inability to deal with filmic authenticity could arguably also be seen as a form of authenticity.
+Demonstrating your own inability to deal with filmic authenticity could arguably also be seen as a form of realness.
 Unfortunately this only rarely proves to be effective when it comes to communication.

 A perfectly authentic film is like a rollercoaster.
 The viewer knows what he’s letting himself in for, but still is pleasantly surprised – beyond the confines of his or her expectations.

 If a film or video, can’t shine or hurt a little, there is a plan B: to make no film at all !